simonedeldeo/pytorch-sepconv/README.md

 The separable convolution layer is implemented in CUDA using CuPy, which is why CuPy is a required dependency.
 It can be installed using `pip install cupy` or alternatively using one of the provided binary packages as outlined in the CuPy repository.

 ## To Prepare Training Dataset
 Two input frames and one output frame are in a folder and the input frames should be named as frame0.png, frame2.png and the output frame should be named as frame1.png.
 You can name each folder freely.

+The training dataset is not provided.
+We prepared training dataset from cropping [UCF101 dataset](http://crcv.ucf.edu/data/UCF101.php).
+When creating training dataset, we measured Optical Flow of each frame to balance the motion magnitude of whole dataset.

 An example of train dataset is in [db](./db) folder.

 ## Train